 Waypoints are stored positions that allow you to mark areas of interest or navigation points.
-Your 900 SeriesTM can store up to 3000 waypoints.
+Your 900 Series[TM] can store up to 3000 waypoints.

-Routes link two or more waypoints together to create a path for navigation, and are used in trip planning.
+and are used in trip planning.
 You can link individual waypoints together by using the GOTO key.
 A route represents your intended navigation and shows the shortest path from each waypoint to the next.
 As you travel a route, staying on the route line is the most efficient way to get to your destination, although you should always look out for obstacles not shown on the chart.
-Your 900 SeriesTM can store up to 50 routes that can each contain up to 50 waypoints.
+Your 900 Series[TM] can store up to 50 routes that can each contain up to 50 waypoints.